jrlanglois/sundew/README.md

 # sundew
-A easy to use cross-platform C/C++ cryptography library
+An easy to use cross-platform C/C++ cryptography library.